stack-maps/docs/source/index.html.md

 # API Functions

 The following are key functions provided by the API to allow interaction between the Map editor, Map generator and the database.

+They are called using POST and responses are formatted as a Json object specified above.

 ## login